simoncrowe/opentofu-aws-s3-static-site-cloudfront-acm/README.md

 ## Manual steps

 This module does not include certificate validation or other DNS config.
-You will need to do the following:
+You will need to do the following manually.

 ### before `terraform/tofu apply`
 * Add a public certificate for your domain using ACM in the `us-west-1` AWS region (Northern Virginia).
 Use the ARN of this certificate for the `acm_cert_arn` to this module.